 Then in 1960 we moved into the new base housing on Luke AFB where we stayed until 1963.
 I attended Luke Air Force Base Elementary School from February 1960 through the fourth grade.
 I had Mrs. Davis in the second grade and Mrs. Jensen in grades 3 and 4.

-Pease Air Force Base Portsmouth
+Living in Portsmouth, New Hampshire – Pease Air Force Base

 From here I moved to Portsmouth, New Hampshire, and Pease Air Force Base.